santhoshkumar150699/New-Portfolio/README.md

 Intermediate:

-1.Join the necessary tables to find the total quantity of each pizza category ordered.
+1. Join the necessary tables to find the total quantity of each pizza category ordered.

-2.Determine the distribution of orders by hour of the day.
+2. Determine the distribution of orders by hour of the day.

-3.Join relevant tables to find the category-wise distribution of pizzas.
+3. Join relevant tables to find the category-wise distribution of pizzas.

-4.Group the orders by date and calculate the average number of pizzas ordered per day.
+4. Group the orders by date and calculate the average number of pizzas ordered per day.

-5.Determine the top 3 most ordered pizza types based on revenue.
+5. Determine the top 3 most ordered pizza types based on revenue.

 Advanced:

-1.Calculate the percentage contribution of each pizza type to total revenue.
+1. Calculate the percentage contribution of each pizza type to total revenue.

-2.Analyze the cumulative revenue generated over time.
+2. Analyze the cumulative revenue generated over time.

-3.Determine the top 3 most ordered pizza types based on revenue for each pizza category.
+3. Determine the top 3 most ordered pizza types based on revenue for each pizza category.